vengi-voxel/vengi/src/tools/voxedit/README.md

 * Reference positions to rotate around or create auto-generated structures at
 * Viewport screenshots
 * Import and voxelize dae, obj, fbx and a lot more formats
+* Modelling with the left and right mouse buttons
 * Modelling without the mouse - just via shortcuts and keyboard
 * Animation support
 * Extrude
+* Custom key bindings
+* Show commands of actions (to configure your own key bindings)

 # Controls